hvoecking/zfs-utils/README.md

 ### zfs_keep_awake.sh

-Imports the specified pool and touches the file "keep_awake" every 20 seconds to avoid external USB racks (eg. ICY BOX) to shutdown while the zfs is still mounted.
+Imports the specified pool and touches the file ".keep_awake" every 20 seconds to avoid external USB racks (eg. ICY BOX) to shutdown while the zfs pool is still imported.
 On exit (eg. with ctrl-c) this script automatically exports the pool.